Malignant Narcissism: When Narcissism Takes a Dark Turn

 When dealing with a malignant narcissist, it’s essential to recognize the specific traits that define their behavior.
 These traits make them more dangerous than your average narcissist, and understanding them can help you identify and protect yourself from their toxic influence.

-Let’s dive into the key traits that set a malignant narcissist apart:
+Let’s look at the key traits that set a malignant narcissist apart:

 1. Extreme Need for Admiration and Validation